 Choosing a Hummingbird Feeder

 When deciding which type of nectar feeder to choose, birders should consider a wide variety of characteristics, including:

 - Construction Material: Feeders can be made from plastic, metal or glass.
 Plastic feeders can discolor over time, but glass and metal feeders may allow nectar to ferment more quickly.
-Plastic feeders are lighter but can warp, whereas glass and metal feeders may break more easily.
+Plastic feeders are lighter but can warp and leak, whereas glass and metal feeders may break more easily.

 - Color: Hummingbirds are attracted to the color red, and most feeders include red bases or decorative accents to attract the birds.
 Yellow accents, however, are also attractive to insects and will more easily attract bees and wasps to the feeder.

 - Capacity: Hummingbird feeders are available in different sizes from 1-32 ounce capacities.
 Birders who only have a few backyard hummingbird guests may want to choose smaller feeders with a lower capacity so nectar isn’t wasted.
 If large flocks of hummingbirds regularly visit, larger feeders are more practical, but when visits are scarce, the nectar can ferment more easily.

-- Mounting: Most hummingbird feeders are designed to be hung from poles or branches, but other mounting methods are also available.
+- Mounting: Most hummingbird feeders are designed to be hung from poles, hooks or branches, but other mounting methods are also available.
 Smaller feeders can be attached directly to windows by suction cups and deck-mounted feeder designs are another option.

 - Cleaning: Some feeder designs are easier to clean than others.
 Because feeders should be thoroughly cleaned 2-3 times per week during the summer, choosing an easy to clean feeder can make it easier to maintain the feeders properly.